-Name Arguments Category viewset name "Process-Thread Sets," on page 95 List the members of a process/thread set that currently exist as active threads or list defined p/t-sets. wait [any all none] "Process Control," on page 92 Inserts explicit wait points in a command s stream. wa[tch] expression [at line in routine] [if (condition)] [do {commands}] "Events," on page 96 Define a watch event.
-The given expression the value of the expression changes, the pr • • • • • • • • • • • • • • • • • • • watchi expression [at addr in routine] [if(condition)] [do {commands}] "Events," on page 96 Define an assembly-level watch event. whatis [name] "Symbols and Expressions," on page 108 With no arguments, prints the declaration for the current routine.
-With argument name, prints the declaration for the symbol name. when [at line in routine] [if (condition)] do {commands} "Events," on page 96 Execute commands at every line in the program, at a specified line in the program or in the specified routine. wheni [at addr in routine] [if(condition)] do {commands} "Events," on page 96 Execute commands at each address in the program.
-If an addr is specified, the commands are executed each time the address is reached. w[bere] [count] "Program Locations," on page 103 Print a stacktrace.
-For each active routine print the routine name, routine arguments, source file, line number, current address, provided that information is available. whereis name "Symbols and Expressions," on page 108 Print all declarations for name. which name "Scope," on page 110 Print full scope qualification of symbol name. whichsets [p/t-set] "Process-Thread Sets," on page 95 List all defined p/t-sets to which the members of a process/thread set belong. / / [string] / "Program Locations," on page 103 Search forward for a string (string) of characters in the current source file
+Name Arguments Category viewset name "Process-Thread Sets," on page 99 List the members of a process/thread set that currently exist as active threads or list defined p/t-sets. wait [any all none] "Process Control," on page 96 Inserts explicit wait points in a command s stream. wa[tcb] expression [at line in routine] [if (condition)] [do {commands}] "Events," on page 100 Define a watch event.
+The given expression the value of the expression changes, the pr n is evaluated, and subsequently, each time cogram stops and the new value is printed. watchi expression [at addr in routine] [if(condition)] [do {commands}] "Events," on page 100 Define an assembly-level watch event. whatis [name] "Symbols and Expressions," on page 112 With no arguments, prints the declaration for the current subroutine.
+With argument name, prints the declaration for the symbol name. when [at line in routine] [if (condition)] do {commands} "Events," on page 100 Execute commands at every line in the program, at a specified line in the program or in the specified subroutine. wheni [at addr in routine] [if(condition)] do {commands} "Events," on page 100 Execute commands at each address in the program.
+If an address is specified, the commands are executed each time the address is reached. w[bere] [count] "Program Locations," on page 107 Print the call stack.
+For each active subroutine print the subroutine name, subroutine arguments, source file, line number, and current address, provided that this information is available. whereis name "Symbols and Expressions," on page 112 Print all declarations for name. which name "Scope," on page 114 Print full scope qualification of symbol name. whichsets [p/t-set] "Process-Thread Sets," on page 99 List all defined p/t-sets to which the members of a process/thread set belong. / / [string] / "Program Locations," on page 107 Search forward for a string (string) of characters in the current source file

 Name Arguments Category ? ?[string] ?
-"Program Locations," on page 103 Search backward for a string (st Search backward for a string (string) of characters in the current source file. !
-History modification "Miscellaneous," on page 116 Executes a command from the command history list.
-The command executed depends on the information that follows the !. ^ History modification "Miscellaneous," on page 116 Quick history command substitution ^old^new^ <modifier> this is equivalent to !:s/ old/new/</modifier>
+"Program Locations," on page 107 Search backward for a string (string) of characters in the current source file. !
+History modification "Miscellaneous," on page 120 Executes a command from the command history list.
+The command executed depends on the information that follows the !. ^ History modification "Miscellaneous," on page 120 Quick history command substitution ^old^new^ <modifier> this is equivalent to !:s/ old/new/</modifier>